A career in public accounting can be both rewarding and challenging, offering CPAs opportunities for growth in many areas.

 If you are a CPA who is providing or offering to provide any of the following services, you must do so through a registered Professional Accounting Firm (PAF).

-- preparation of a tax return or other statutory information filing, if the return or filing is prepared in conjunction with any service referred to in sub clauses (i) to (vi).
+(vii) preparation of a tax return or other statutory information filing, if the return or filing is prepared in conjunction with any service referred to in points (i) to (vi) noted above.

 More information about PAF registration can be found at the link below.